wkuhlman/CleaningData/README.md

 The files in this repository are a tidy summary of the UCI HAR Dataset, including the script used to generate the summary and a codebook that explains what's in the file.

-This repository contains 3 files (not including this README): do_anaysis.R, tidyData.csv, and codebook.md.
+This repository contains 3 files (not including this README): run_anaysis.R, tidyData.csv, and codebook.md.

 The file codebook.md describes the variables and calculated summaries.

-The file tidyData.csv is a tidy data set output by do_analysis.R
+The file tidyData.csv is a tidy data set output by run_analysis.R

 The script do_analyis.R analyzes the data as follows:
 - Merges data from the "test" and "train" directories